Home Report a Problem Pollution Journal Sewers & Drains Farmland

 Foam is an indicator of the presence of detergents.
 Detergents can contain phosphates used as a water softener to make washing more effective, but phosphates also act as a fertiliser, promoting excessive algal grow in water courses, which in turn can starve other river life of oxygen.

-The other major ingredients of detergents are surfactants (surface active agents) which break down surface tension, allowing water 'wet' surfaces more uniformly and to seep into the fibres of dirty clothes.
+The other major ingredients of detergents are surfactants (surface active agents) which break down surface tension, allowing water to 'wet' surfaces more uniformly and to seep into the fibres of dirty clothes.

 One end of their molecule is attracted to water and the other end attracted to dirt and grease, so they help water get hold of grease, break it up, and wash it away.